Home

 preorder field in amazon kdp

-Choose the option that fits your situation.
+Choose the option that fits your launch plan.

 Once you’ve filled everything out, hit Save and Continue.